Variegated Orange Stonecrop, Russian Stonecrop

 It has been described as a Sedum species in 1841 and has been considered a Sedum species for a very long time.
 The genus Sedum in a wide sense has been used to accommodate a great number of sometimes fairly diverse plants.
 At the end of the last century botanists have begun to separate certain groups with distinctive features and give them new names, > Phedimus, > Hylotelephium, < Rhodiola, > Orostachys etc.

-Furthermore, I just checked, and Tropicos (a division of the Missouri Botanical Garden) also maintains Phedimus kamtschaticus is the accepted name.
+Tropicos (a division of the Missouri Botanical Garden) still maintains Phedimus kamtschaticus is the accepted name.
+Previously, the USDA Plants Database said Phedimus kamtschaticus was the accepted name, but now it says Sedum kamtschaticum.

 I bought this 6-pack of Sedum kamtschaticum ‘Variegatum’ from Lowe’s in Greenville, Mississippi in 2012 while living at the mansion in Leland.
 I was negotiating the sale of the mansion and it was fall, so I decided not to put them in the ground.